cgwire/awesome-cg-vfx-pipeline/README.md

 algorithms
 * [Simplex](https://github.com/blurstudio/Simplex) - Blendshape Solver
 * [SOFA](https://www.sofa-framework.org/) - An efficient framework dedicated to research, prototyping and development of physics-based simulations
+* [Easy3D](https://github.com/LiangliangNan/Easy3D) - A lightweight, easy-to-use, and efficient C++ library for processing and rendering 3D data
+* [Geometry Central](https://geometry-central.net/) - A modern C++ library of data structures and algorithms for geometry processing, with a particular focus on surface meshes

 ### Colors